EricMFink/ProfessionalResponsibility/_casebook/chap8.md

 Likewise, the majority's reliance on the "purpose" of RPC 4.2(a) is misplaced.
 As the author of the court rules, we are "in a position to reveal the actual meaning which was sought to be conveyed."
 But in the interest of certainty and consistency, we approach them "as though they had been drafted by the Legislature."
 Whatever the purpose of RPC 4.2(a), it cannot extend to persons and actions its plain language excludes.
 We may not expand the scope of a rule by fiat.
 If we conclude that self-represented lawyers should not contact represented parties, we should simply rewrite the rule to clearly prohibit that conduct.
 Other states have already done so.
 Lawyers should not have to read slip opinions to divine their professional obligations.

-<span class="larger-bold">II.
-The Rule of Lenity Requires a Construction of RPC 4.2(A) Exempting Self-Represented Lawyers</span>
+<p class="larger-bold">II.
+The Rule of Lenity Requires a Construction of RPC 4.2(A) Exempting Self-Represented Lawyers</p>

 Even assuming that the plain language of RPC 4.2(a) is somehow ambiguous, the rule of lenity requires a strict and narrow construction exempting self-represented lawyers.
 The rule of lenity is a venerable canon of statutory interpretation, requiring courts "to interpret ambiguous criminal statutes in the defendant's favor."
 While the Rules of Professional Conduct are only "quasi-criminal," the rule of lenity applies to both criminal and quasi-criminal statutes.
 The deciding factor is the nature of the sanction imposed.